Autograph (American band): Formation and classic years (1983–1989)

 Autograph's debut album, Sign In Please, was completed and released in October, but did not make an appearance on any record charts until January 1985.
 The album contains the band's only major hit, and now signature song, "Turn Up the Radio."
 The song itself was one of the last ones recorded for the album, and the band members were initially very lukewarm toward it.
 However, the tune would become a top-30 hit, pushing album sales past the gold album mark (500,000 copies sold).
 The song was featured in an episode of Miami Vice (entitled "Little Prince") and was also leased out to numerous other films, even further elevating the song's popularity.
 Lynch's guitar work in "Turn Up The Radio", featuring a distinctive two-handed, fretboard-tapping technique, won him the "Guitar Solo of the Year" award from Guitar Player magazine in 1985.

 "Send Her to Me" was released as a follow-up single, though its success paled in comparison to the massive first hit.
 Other songs from the Sign in Please album, "My Girlfriend's Boyfriend Isn't Me" and "Deep End", along with "Take No Prisoners", which would soon appear on the band's follow-up album, were featured in the 1985 film Secret Admirer, starring C. Thomas Howell, Kelly Preston, Corey Haim, Lori Loughlin and Casey Siemaszko.
-The 1985 film Fright Night also included a song the band recorded titled "You Can't Hide From the Beast Inside".
+The 1985 films Fright Night and A Nightmare on Elm Street 2: Freddy's Revenge also included a song the band recorded titled "You Can't Hide From the Beast Inside".

 A second album, That's the Stuff, was quickly recorded and released in the fall of 1985, and the group went on tour in support of several other bands, including Mötley Crüe and Heart.
 Although record sales were disappointing in comparison to their first album, it still achieved near gold status.
 Supported by the singles "Blondes in Black Cars" (which became a minor hit) and the title track, That's the Stuff eventually peaked at No. 92 on the Billboard albums chart.
 The band then recorded a song titled "Winning Is Everything" for the film Youngblood.

 Autograph recorded a third album, which took longer to record than the other two combined and Loud and Clear was released in the spring of 1987.
 The title song's music video featured Ozzy Osbourne and Vince Neil of Mötley Crüe as extras.
 The band also made three appearances on Headbangers Ball in support of the album.
 In October, the band made a cameo in the film Like Father, Like Son, starring Dudley Moore and Kirk Cameron.
 The first song featured was "Dance all Night", which played briefly, and then they performed the song "She Never Looked That Good for Me" for the film, appearing in a brief cameo as themselves.
 Despite all three of these songs being released as singles, the album was not a big success.